-Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
+Non-wetland wa aters (i.e., rive rs, streams): linear feet width (ft).
 Lakes/ponds: acres.

-Other non-wetland waters: acres.
-List type of aquatic resource:
+Other non-wetla and waters: acres.
+List t acres.
+List type of aquatic resource: Wetlands: acres.

-Wetlands: 0.04acres.

 Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply):